classicrob/simply-jekyll/_notes/Why isn't FigJam on the same canvas type as Figma Prime?.md

 > We wanted to make sure we really treated FigJam as a separate tool for a separate audience.
 Now that its personality is starting to shape up, we will think about how to best merge those experiences together in an appropriate way.

 This seems logical.
 I mentioned earlier that I probably would have made design decisions such that FigJam imparts the basic mental models of Figma onto its users.
 It sounds like the people working on FigJam didn't want to be tied to Figma's decisions given that the user base will include even more non-designers.
+It seems like they were trying to solve a few problems: meetings, brainstorming, and receiving design feedback from people who aren't familiar with design tools.

-[Emily Lin](https://twitter.com/22Emilylin) mentioned to me on ProductHunt:
+[Emily Lin](https://twitter.com/eymlin?s=20) mentioned to me on ProductHunt:

 > One of our top priorities was to make FigJam a really easy tool for anyone, not just people who are familiar with design tools, to use, since ideation and brainstorming happens with entire teams.
 This led us to a separate and simplified space that puts the focus on the content and ideas.
 That being said, we believe there’s a lot more we can do to take advantage of the Figma<>FigJam relationship and are thinking a ton about this.
 Let me know if you have any specific thoughts! :)